Trump reveals Israeli-Palestinian peace plan | DW | 28.01.2020

 The deal makes more concessions to Palestinians than anticipated but asks that they accept West Bank settlements.
 Palestinian leaders have already vowed to reject the plan.

-US President Donald Trump unveiled his long-deferred Israel-Palestine peace plan on Tuesday as he hosted Israeli Prime Minister Benjamin Netanyahu and opposition leader Benny Gantz at the White House.
+US President Donald Trump unveiled his long-deferred Israeli-Palestinian peace plan on Tuesday as he hosted Israeli Prime Minister Benjamin Netanyahu and opposition leader Benny Gantz at the White House.

 "Together we can bring about a new dawn in the Middle East," said Trump, who also called it "the toughest deal ever to make."
-He also thanked the governments of Oman, Bahrain, and the United Arab Emirates for their assistance in the peace process.
+He thanked the governments of Oman, Bahrain and the United Arab Emirates for their assistance in the peace process.

-"Mr. President, I believe that down the decades, and maybe even down the centuries, we will remember January 28, 2020," Netayanhu continued, saying the plan was "a realistic plan for durable peace."
+"Mr. President, I believe that down the decades, and maybe even down the centuries, we will remember January 28, 2020," Netanyahu continued, saying the plan was "a realistic plan for durable peace."

 Trump called the deal a "realistic two-state solution."
 He also said that Jerusalem would remain Israel's "undivided capital" under the proposed plan.
 However, he went on to say that a future Palestinian state's capital should be made up of parts of East Jerusalem in a kind of joint-territory agreement, which corresponded more closely with briefings from officials at the US State Department prior to the release.